CripWalkingOnLemons/CripWalkingOnLemons/README.md

 - 👋 Hi, I’m @CripWalkingOnLemons
-- 👀 I’m interested in your mom
+- 👀 I’m interested in IOT
-- 🌱 I’m currently learning how to be ur dad
+- 🌱 I’m currently learning IOT in College
-- 💞️ I’m looking to collaborate with ur mom
-- 📫 How to reach me ask ur mom

 <!---
 CripWalkingOnLemons/CripWalkingOnLemons is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.